-- 1. In the Highlands neighborhood of Stinson Beach, the maximum height shall be no more than seventeen (17) feet (see Map 17 Stinson Beach Highlands Subdivision). - In FEMA special flood hazard (V) zones within the Seadrift Subdivision, the maximum building height of 15 feet shall be measured from the minimum floor elevation required by the flood hazard zone designation (see also Environmental Hazards Policy C-EH-11: Minimum Floor Elevations in the Flood Velocity Zone at Seadrift). - 23.
+- 1. In the Highlands neighborhood of Stinson Beach, the maximum height shall be no more than seventeen (17) feet (see LCP Map 17 Stinson Beach Highlands Subdivision). - 2.
 On the shoreline of Tomales Bay, the maximum height shall be fifteen (15) feet.
-(See also Community Development Policy C-CD-6: Standards for Development on the Shoreline of Tomales Bay).

-34. Telecommunications facilities, spires, water tanks, and similar structures may exceed such height limits above.
-However, any structure that exceeds the 25 foot height limit shall only be authorized upon specific findings of consistency with other applicable policies of the LCP, including C-DES-1, 2, and 3.

-4. As allowed by C-EH-x.
+(See also Community Development Policy C-CD-5: Standards for Development on the Shoreline of Tomales Bay). - 3.
+Telecommunications facilities, spires, water tanks, and similar structures may exceed such height limits above.
+However, any structure that exceeds the 25 foot height limit shall only be authorized upon specific findings of consistency with other applicable policies of the LCP, including C-DES-1, 2, and 3. - 4.
+As allowed by Hazards Policy C-EH-5 (Standards for Shoreline Development).